andrade-fs/andrade-fs.github.io/_posts/2023-12-12-media-streamin-stack.md

 ![ALT IMAGE](../assets/img/media-streaming-stack/20231208002158.png)
 ![ALT IMAGE](../assets/img/media-streaming-stack/20231208002542.png)

-- I create 3 librarias ( movies, anime, shows )
+- I create 3 libraries ( movies, anime, shows )
 ![ALT IMAGE](../assets/img/media-streaming-stack/20231208003028.png)

 - Set our preferred metadata Language
 ![ALT IMAGE](../assets/img/media-streaming-stack/20231208003059.png)

-- Si queremos acceder desde otra red, seleccionamos " allow remote...",  si lo vamos a ver desde localhost, la deseleccionamos.
+- If we want to access from another network, we select "allow remote...", if we are going to see it from localhost, we deselect it.

 ![ALT IMAGE](../assets/img/media-streaming-stack/20231208003136.png)